David Fitzpatrick (footballer, born 1990)

-He began his career playing semi-professional football for Northwich Victoria and New Mills in the Northern Premier League.
+Fitzpatrick began his career playing semi-professional football for Northwich Victoria and New Mills in the Northern Premier League.
 He won the Cheshire Senior Cup with Northwich in 2011, scoring both goals in the final.
-He joined Southport in 2013 and established himself in the Conference Premier with 80 league appearances in two seasons, also winning three caps for the England C team.
-He signed with Macclesfield Town in September 2015 and soon established himself in the first-team, helping the club to reach the 2017 FA Trophy final.
-He played all 46 league games of the 2017–18 National League title winning campaign and made his debut in the English Football League the next season at the age of 28.
+He joined Southport in 2013.
+He established himself in the Conference Premier with 80 league appearances in two seasons, also winning three caps for the England C team.
+He signed with Macclesfield Town in September 2015 and soon established himself in the first team, helping the club to reach the 2017 FA Trophy final.
+He played all 46 league games of the 2017–18 National League title-winning campaign and made his debut in the English Football League the next season at the age of 28.
 He signed with Port Vale in August 2020 and moved on to Altrincham 12 months later.
 He signed with Chester in January 2022 and moved on to Radcliffe five months later.
+He signed with Avro in January 2024.

 Club career

 Early career

 Born in Manchester, Fitzpatrick started his career at Stockport County before joining Northern Premier League Premier Division side Northwich Victoria in November 2010.
-Having made over 30 appearances for the club over the course of the 2010–11 season, scoring five goals, he signed a new contract at the end of the season.
+Having made over 30 appearances for the club throughout the 2010–11 season, scoring five goals, he signed a new contract at the end of the season.
 He scored both of Northwich's goals in their 2–0 victory over Altrincham in the Cheshire Senior Cup final.

-As a result of a lack of first-team action, Fitzpatrick was released by Victoria in October 2011 in order to join Northern Premier League Division One South side New Mills.
+As a result of a lack of first-team action, Fitzpatrick was released by Victoria in October 2011 to join Northern Premier League Division One South side New Mills.
 Fitzpatrick made ten appearances for New Mills, scoring four goals, before rejoining Northwich Victoria on 23 December 2011.
 Northwich finished the 2011–12 season in second place but were actually relegated due to financial issues.
-In the summer of 2012, Fitzpatrick rejoined New Mills on a permanent basis.
+In the summer of 2012, Fitzpatrick rejoined New Mills permanently.
 The "Millers" finished third in the 2012–13 campaign, but lost out to Trafford in the play-off semi-finals.
 Whilst playing in the Northern Premier League he also turned out for Altrincham Sunday League pub side Brookland's Tap and worked a full-time job in Human Resources for a claims company.